AlfrescoArchive/alfresco-anaxes-shipyard/docs/adrs/0003-docker-registry-for-internal-and-protected-images.md

 The Nexus3 implementation in use at the time of writing does not meet our requirements around access control, security scanning, scalability and global performance, usability, or maintainability.

-Our IT resources are currently stretched very thin and we should avoid adding another system for them to design and maintain if possible.
+Our IT resources are currently stretched very thin and we should avoid adding another system for them to deploy and maintain if possible.

 ## Decision